DevSecOps-Projects-KarthikG/adb-safegate-assignment-1/EXECUTION-STEPS.md

 Python layer:       0 CRITICAL, 0 HIGH
 ```

-**Interview answer for remaining HIGHs:**
-> "All 6 HIGH findings are in debian base OS packages with `status: affected` — no fixed version exists upstream.
+Note: "All 6 HIGH findings are in debian base OS packages with `status: affected` — no fixed version exists upstream.
 The Python application layer is completely clean.
 Flask was upgraded from 3.0.3 to 3.1.3 to fix CVE-2026-27205.
 These OS findings are monitored and updated when patches release — standard production practice."

 ### Step 4.5 – Deploy to Kubernetes